A much-needed increase in the number of rabbis in fatigues may soon become a reality in the United States.

-Goldstein agrees: “I’ve experienced the gas chamber [a military training exercise that simulates a gas attack using modified pepper spray], Mendy Stern has experienced it, we’ve never had any problems masking.”
+Goldstein agrees: “I’ve experienced the gas chamber [a military training exercise that simulates a gas attack using modified pepper spray], Mendy Stern has experienced it; we’ve never had any problems masking.”

 Ultimately, explains Goldstein, the directive crystalizes the exception that Stern received into a military-wide regulation.
-“The Army lives in a world of Army regulation, as does the Navy, Air Force and Marines.
+“The Army lives in a world of Army regulation, as do the Navy, Air Force and Marines.
 So this is really big.”

 Rabbi (Col.) Sanford Dresin is a retired Army chaplain who is the director of military programs at the Aleph Institute, as well as a chaplain endorser for the U.S. Department of Defense.
 It was Dresin who fought alongside Stern in his battle to join the Army—a fight he feels contributed greatly to last week’s development.
 While he welcomes the news and describes himself as “very happy” to hear it, Dresin also sounds a note of “guarded optimism.”

 He explains that “while this Department of Defense directive provides instruction to the various branches, it is still up to them how they will implement this.
 So the question remains how they will go about this.
 If they want, they can still drag their feet and make it very difficult to prove that you’re sincere.